Gas Home Safety Tips

 - Keep your chimney and vent piping clean.
 Have them inspected regularly and cleaned by a professional when necessary.

-- Don’t smoke in bed and keep ashtrays and other smoking materials away from beds and blankets.
+- Don’t smoke in bed and keep ashtrays and other smoking materials away from beds, curtains and blankets.

 -

-- A chemical odorant, called Mercaptan, is added to natural gas before it reaches your meter so that gas leaks can more easily be detected.
+- Natural gas is naturally odorless.
+An odorant, called Mercaptan, is added to natural gas before it reaches your meter so that gas leaks can more easily be detected.
 This is what gives gas that characteristic “rotten egg” smell to alert you of a potential gas leak.

 - The old saying “the nose knows” unfortunately is not always true.
 Some individuals may not be able to smell natural gas because they have developed or were born with a diminished sense of smell.
-In addition, most individuals are prone to olfactory fatigue, a normal but temporary inability to pick up a particular smell after being exposed to it for a long time, as well as not picking up the smell of gas because the odor is being masked by other odors in the area.
+However, there are other ways to help to detect potential gas leaks

-- If you or a member of your household is not able to smell natural gas, consider purchasing residential methane detectors to alert you of a gas leak in your home.
-They work by sensing natural gas and sounding an alarm before the gas reaches the explosive range to keep you safe.
+- Additionally, you can consider purchasing residential methane detectors to alert you of a gas leak in your home.
+They work by sensing natural gas and sounding an alarm before the gas reaches dangerous levels.
 Be sure to read the user manual for proper installation and use.

 - If your methane detector goes off, evacuate the house immediately.
-Refrain from turning any lights on or off and from using your phone or appliances on your way out.
-Then, call 911 or PSE&G at 1-800-880-7734 from a safe location, and do not return to your home until it is safe to do so.
+Refrain from turning any lights on or off and from using your phone, any electronic devices or appliances on your way out.
+Then, call 911 or PSE&G at 1-800-880-7734 from a safe location (a minimum 350-foot distance), and do not return to your home until you are informed it is safe to do so.

 -